gilescm/game-of-life/README.md

 # Game of Life

-# Table of Contents
+### Table of Contents
 1. [Description](#description)
 2. [How to Run](#how-to-run)
 3. [Dependencies](#dependencies)

 ## Description
 A Python Program that simulates Conway's Game of Life.
 When run, a window is created displaying a board on which the Game Of Life is run.
-The board is initialised by default as a square grid of 100x100 cells, each cell has a 20% of initialising alive.
-This board will iterate to infinity, applying the rules for the Game Of Life between each iteration.
-Provided `argparse` is installed the board size can be configured with the command line argument `--grid-size=50`.

-This is also true for the type of board initialised.
-By default a toroidal board is created, i.e. a board that wraps around itself, cells at the edges of the board are neighbours to cells at the same height/width on the opposite edge of the board.
+The board is initialised by default as a square grid of 100x100 cells, each cell with a 30% of initialising alive, applying the rules for the Game Of Life between each iteration.
+By default a toroidal board is created, i.e. a board that wraps around itself.
+Cells at the edges of the board are neighbours to cells at the same height/width on the opposite edge of the board.
 The board can be switched to an infinite board by passing in the argument `--infinite=True` next to `python main.py` and any other arguments passed in.
 When using an infinite board, it will initialise as a standard board, but when an alive cell is found at any edge, the board will grow on all sides by one row during the next iteration.
-The new cells will all be dead at initialisation and then the Game of Life rules are applied to them.
+The new cells are dead at initialisation and then the Game of Life rules are applied to them.

 It is also possible to define an initial _"seed"_ board for the Game Of Life.
 This can be done by passing in the command line argument `--seed=random`.
 Details of available seeds can be found below.
 Currently the only available seeds are `random` which initialises a randomise board and `blinker` which initialises a row of 3 live cells in the centre of the board.
-If you would like to decrease/increase the time between iterations you can pass in the argument `--interval=50` where `50` is the milliseconds between iterations.
+If you would like to decrease/increase the time between iterations you can pass in the argument `--interval=50` where `50` is the milliseconds between iterations. _(See [Optional Arguments](#optional-arguments) below for further details.)_

 ## How to Run
 You can run this program by downloading this repository and running the following command from your console in the repositorys folder